Whistleblowers pay price even as China vows to fight corruption

 Last September, men in two cars chased him.
 In 2011, he was stabbed by unknown assailants but survived.

-Despite the threats faced by bloggers and whistleblowers, the tide would turn in their favor, Zhu Guoyu said.
+Despite the threats faced by bloggers and whistleblowers, the tide would turn in their favour, Zhu Guoyu said.